 Applicants are responsible for meeting each submission deadline in ARPA-E eXCHANGE.

 Applicants are strongly encouraged to submit their applications at least 48 hours in advance of the submission deadline.
-Under normal conditions (i.e., at least 48 hours in advance of the submission deadline), Applicants should allow at least 1 hour to submit Full Application.
+Under normal conditions (i.e., at least 48 hours in advance of the submission deadline), Applicants should allow at least 1 hour to submit a Concept Paper, or Full Application.
+In addition, Applicants should allow at least 15 minutes to submit a Reply to Reviewer Comments.
 Once the application is submitted in ARPA-E eXCHANGE, Applicants may revise or update their application until the expiration of the applicable deadline.